 The martial arts are good for overall conditioning, but as we have mentioned before, you should consider other forms as exercise as well so that you have a well-rounded fitness program.
 As you age your fitness needs and interests will change, but remaining active and fit throughout your entire life is important.
 Tensoku Ryu is designed so that individuals well into their 80’s and 90’s can derive continued benefits from their studies.

 Some people are naturally intense, others, not so much.
-In a physical conflict you will want to exhibit substantial intensity.
-Without it you are not likely to prevail.
+In a physical conflict, you will want to exhibit substantial intensity.
+Without it, you are not likely to prevail.

 Intensity is normally associated with speed and power.
 But it is much more.
-It is much more a reflection of attitude than anything else.
-Speed and power are manifestations of intensity, but intensity is derived from your intent, need, and attitude.
+It is much more a reflection of an attitude than anything else.
+Speed and power are manifestations of intensity, but your intensity is derived from your intent, need, and attitude.

 If you find that you have difficulty being intense during training then you will probably not be intense during a conflict.
 You will behave in a conflict much like you behave when you train.
 As a result, you will want to work on generating intensity while you train.
 You can sometimes use speed and power to provide you with the feedback you need to generate intensity.
-Sometimes just trying to act intense can foster intensity; but this is not always the case.
+Sometimes just trying to act intense can foster intensity, but this is not always the case.

-Like most skills in the martial arts, good intensity is a product of mental training.
+Like most skills in the martial arts, your intensity is a product of mental training.
 You can work on increased intensity by defining a very specific goal and then working solely to achieve that goal.
 A common exercise for this is breaking wooden boards.
 I’m not a huge advocate of this training method (too many splinters around bare feet and too many broken boards to be discarded), but this suggests the type of skill that can lead to improved intensity.
 There are artificial reusable breakaway boards available on the market that simulate the characteristics of a wood board, but without the splinters and overflowing trash cans.
 These can help you build the focus and establish the goals necessary to improve your intensity.

 Working with a cooperative training partner can also be very beneficial.
 If you explain to your partner that you wish to work on improving your level of intensity they may be able to provide suggestions as you practice together.
 Working with a variety of different partners over time may offer you a variety of different suggestions or with a common thread on which you might subsequently focus.

 While it is important to be able to derive or display intensity during a conflict it is possible to have too much intensity.
-Extreme intensity can cause you to be less precise than required, over reach, over-exert yourself, create a void between yourself and the opponent, or become unobservant.
+Extreme intensity can cause you to be less precise than required, overreach, over-exert yourself, create a void between yourself and the opponent, or become unobservant.
 None of these are good, and you are likely to do them all if you are more intense than required during a conflict.

 If you are naturally very intense then you may need to focus on controlling this intensity.
 Try to focus on drills and practices that help you overcome the anxiety of dealing with an attacker.
 Train your mind to realize that controlled actions are better than overtly spontaneous and disorderly movements.